tometoproject/tometo/README.md

 In order to get the system running on your computer, you'll need some
 prerequisites:

-- A PostgreSQL server, and its development headers (sometimes called `libpq-devel` or `postgresql-devel`)
+- A PostgreSQL server, and its development headers (sometimes called `libpq-dev` or `postgresql-devel`)
 - Node.js, the latest LTS or Stable version should work
 - Rust, the latest Stable version should work, although you do need at least version 1.32.0